+Table A-2

-Table A-2 Implementation of Mitigation Measures No. Mitigation Measure Implementation of Method for Execution of Mitigation Mitigation Meas Responsible Entity Completion Date Reporting Frequency Significance After Mitigation ННМ4 A spill response kit will include absorbent material, brooms, shovels, 55gallon drums, protective gloves, clothing, boots, goggles and respiratory equipment.
+Implementation of Mitigation Measures

+No. Mitigation Measure Method for Execution of Responsible Completion Reporting Significance After

+Mitigation Entity Date Frequency Mitigation

+HHM4 A spill response kit will include absorbent material, brooms, shovels, 55gallon drums, protective gloves, clothing, boots, goggles and respiratory equipment.
 The facility manager will inspect the spill response kit to ensure it is stock with appropriate materials.
 Facility Operator Ongoing Any incident involving hazardous material, including spills, will be noted in the special occurrences log and the appropriate agencies notified as necessary.
-Less than significant ннм5 Hazardous waste shall be kept in a special area which is restricted.
+Less than significant HHM5 Hazardous waste shall be kept in a special area which is restricted.
 This material is stored in a secure and safe area within a designated hazardous material locker as indicated in the Transfer/Processing Report.
 Key employees are trained in the handling of hazardous materials.
 Facility Operator Ongoing Any incident involving hazardous material, including spills, will be noted in the special occurrences log and the appropriate agencies notified as necessary.
-Less than significant HWQ1 The facility will comply with the Industrial Storm Water General Permit Order No. 2014-0057-DWQ.
+Less than significant HWQ1 The facility will comply with the Industrial Storm Water General Permit Order No. 2014-0057- DWQ.
 The facility manager will ensure that the facility is in compliance with the Industrial General Permit.
 Facility Operator Ongoing Annually Less than significant